You are using an outdated browser. Please upgrade your browser to improve your experience

 We have probably all experienced at some point a similar reaction to an event.
 As I watched Emma during that match, I certainly could empathise and recall similar experiences.
 Indeed, some of us may have gone through something like that and steered well clear of anything similar again to avoid dealing with those emotions again.
 That is one way to deal with such an experience but in Emma’s case, if she wants to continue to play tennis then the solution lies elsewhere.
 This experience should be seen as very powerful learning.
 And the next steps she takes with her team will determine her success.
 Emotional management will play a crucial part of her journey and career.
 Recognising the specific triggers that led her to feel the way she did on Monday, trying to understand how these emotions were being manifested and identifying strategies to still feel those emotions but respond differently with the thinking brain will all form important parts of her development.
 Emma states “I can’t wait to see what’s next on my journey!”, this tells me that she is headed to the next stage with positivity and purpose.
 It may well be that going through this early in her career and working carefully on emotional management with such a powerful learning experience will give her a huge advantage in the future.
 I certainly think we will see her on our screens again and that when we do it may well be at that final in Wimbledon!

 Recognising the role emotions play in everyday situations and being able to understand them, interpret them and use them all form part of emotional intelligence.
-Questline is a Genos certified practitioner of emotional intelligence assessment and can help individuals develop this essential skill (whether you are a professional tennis player or not)!Get in touch to find out more
+Questline is a Genos certified practitioner of emotional intelligence assessment and can help individuals develop this essential skill, making the connection between leadership skills and emotional intelligence (whether you are a professional tennis player or not)!Get in touch to find out more